This small group experiences provides intimate encounters with flatback turtles, while supporting a long term scientific research project.

 L- Light lunch

 Meals are a group activity with everyone assisting with the catering.
 Meals are simple and wholesome, using fresh local produce.
 On one of the days we enjoy a delightful chef prepared lunch together in the resorts restaurant.
 If you have special dietary requirements please let us know in advance and we are happy to assist.
 BYO alcohol is allowed in your accommodation, otherwise you can purchase supplies from the resort bar at your own expense.
-Additional meals and snacks may be purchased at your own expense from the resort restaurant (please note that during this time of the year the restaurant and bar are open on weekends).
+Additional meals and snacks may be purchased at your own expense from the resort restaurant (please note that during this time of the year the restaurant and bar are only open on weekends).

 Easy to moderate – activities involve walking along the beach in soft sand at night, in warm climatic conditions.
 Depending on the nesting turtle activity we can walk up to 3 kilometres.